brotandgames/ciao/README.md

 **ciao** (/tʃaʊ/) - **c**heck **i**n **a**nd **o**ut - borrowed from Italian *ciao* for greeting someone.

 *Motivation:* create an open source web application for checking URL statuses with an UI and a REST API which is easy to install and maintain (no external dependencies like Databases, Caches etc.) in public and private environments.

+Follow [@brotandgames](https://www.twitter.com/brotandgames) on Twitter to get the latest News like Releases.
+Use [#ciaohttp](https://twitter.com/hashtag/ciaohttp) Hashtag for ciao related stuff.

 ## Quickstart